Budapest has an efficient network of public transport, including bus, trolley

 Coaches

 If you travel outside Budapest, you can also take a coach.
-Coach drivers sell tickets on the coach, but to secure seat reservations, the tickets should be purchased in advance.
+Most coach drivers sell tickets on the coach, but to secure seat reservations, the tickets should be purchased in advance.

 Related website: Volan Bus